In the last 8 years, MPI/Willem Tijssen did extensive research and study to gather all information you'll find in the

 Winston Churchill once called Uganda "the pearl of Africa."

-Vast copper deposits found in Zambia have been worked since the 6th century C.E.
 The 'African piano', the kalimba, is among the traditional musical instruments of Zambia.
 It is a small wooden box with strips of steel attached.

 Zimbabwe has some renowned writers, such as Herbert Chitepo, the epic poet, and Stanlake Samkange and Charlies Mungoshi.